akashnigam010/learnings/reactjs/reactjs-notes.md

 - Do not mutate the Wrapped Component inside an HOC, because then the Wrapped Component has a dependant business logic on HOC and it can't be used independantly

+**Important**

+- HOCs are built on Compositional Design Pattern (as opposed to Inheritence based)
+- We start with a minimalist component and keep growing it by adding more features to it using HOC and finally end up with a full fledged app
+- This approach is compositional in nature as opposed to regular OOP design of creating a container first and then creating children - Inheritence based architecture.

 Setting State Correctly
 ---